Credit Suisse asks employees to switch bonus scheme

-ZURICH, Feb 18 (Reuters) - Credit Suisse is scrapping a scheme that linked bonuses to risky assets after the plan clashed with capital regulations.
+ZURICH (Reuters) - Credit Suisse CSGN.VX is scrapping a scheme that linked bonuses to risky assets after the plan clashed with capital regulations.

 The 5,500 senior bankers who were offered the scheme in 2012 may now choose between two replacement plans, according to extracts of a memo seen by Reuters on Tuesday.